mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Shit.
 No no no," he said.
 "Don't die.
 You're too young for that."

 He quickly moved onto the ground and lifted the kaln onto his own body.
 Hae skin had gone cold.
-In a cross-armed gesture, he set his arms in front of hae chest and rapidlly pulled down at a steady pace.
+In a cross-armed gesture, he set his arms in front of hae chest and rapidly pulled down at a steady pace.
 The others gathered around them to watch what was happening.

 "The fire.
 We have to get hae to the fire," called a man from the crowd.